xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

   > Notes:
   >
-  > For instructions on activating the KRE licenses, see [Activate KRE Licenses](https://docs.katalon.com/katalon-studio/docs/kre_license_activation.html).
+  > You can send your Users the following guide for license activation: [Activate KRE Licenses](https://docs.katalon.com/katalon-studio/docs/kre_license_activation.html).

 ### Create an offline license

+If the users you wish to grant a license to are not connected to the internet, you can instead generate an offline license.

 An **Offline License** allows you to use KSE and KRE without internet.
 Once an offline license is activated, you cannot revoke or transfer it to a different machine.